 \paragraph{Character-level} For propaganda span detection, \citet{hasanain2024large} ask for the start and end character indices of the span.
 They report that the method led to inaccuracies since the model did not have explicit access to character indices.
 The authors eventually resorted to string matching of the span content (cf. \Cref{sec:json}).

-\paragraph{Word-Level+Numbering} For the task of detecting argumentation falacies, \citet{ramponi2025finegrained} provide an LLM with explicit access to word indices by appending an index to each word in the input text.
-The output they require is in the format \texttt{[start\_word-end\_word = category]}.
+\paragraph{Word-level with numbering} For the task of detecting argumentation fallacies, \citet{ramponi2025finegrained} provide an LLM with explicit access to word indices by appending an index to each word in the input text.
+The output they require is in the format \texttt{[start\_word:end\_word = category]}.
 This approach was found to perform better than using BIO tags (cf. \Cref{sec:copy}).